 No repayment and no mandatory service contract.
 We ask recipients to send a short annual update about where they are practicing and what the scholarship made possible.
 This helps donors see the impact of their gift and supports future fundraising.

 Possibly.
-We fund continuing education for practitioners serving underresourced communities when cost is the only barrier.
+We fund continuing education for practitioners serving communities when cost is the only barrier.
 Email donate@flexionfoundation.org with the course name, the cost, your current practice setting, and who you serve.
 The Education committee of the board reviews requests monthly.

 Yes.
 Clinics, schools, athletic teams, and employers all collaborate with the Foundation on targeted programs.
 We co-design the program, share clinical oversight, and handle donor-facing reporting.
 Email us with a description of the population you want to serve.